-Based on this “notice”, the financial institution must prepare “report on overseas remittance etc.” and submit it to the tax office (Article 4 of the Act).
+Based on this “notice”, the financial institution must prepare a “report on overseas remittance, etc.” and submit it to the tax office (Article 4 of the Act).

-Remitter, remittee, account numbers, intermediary institutions, amounts, purpose of remittance etc. are stated in the report.
+Remitter, remittee, account numbers, intermediary institutions, amounts, the purpose of remittance, etc. are stated in the report.

 Based on the report, the tax authorities can confirm the existence of foreign assets (bank accounts, real estate, etc.) by checking whether or not a taxpayer had filed the tax return and reported income relevant to the report.

-Incidentally, remittance to foreign countries of 1 million yen or less, foreign remittance by transfer from proprietary account, receipt of exchanged money of remittance from overseas etc. are exempt from the reporting to the tax authorities (Article 8 para 1 of Enforcement Order Article of the Act).
+Incidentally, remittance to foreign countries of 1 million yen or less, foreign remittance by transfer from a proprietary account, receipt of exchanged money of remittance from overseas, etc. are exempt from reporting to the tax authorities (Article 8 para 1 of Enforcement Order Article of the Act).

-If residents of Japan (excluding non-permanent residents) have foreign properties exceeding 50 million yen in total as of December 31 of the year, they shall file the “report on foreign properties” stating type and quantity of their foreign assets ,the price and other necessary matters to the tax office by March 15th of the following year (Article 5 of the Act).
+If residents of Japan (excluding non-permanent residents) have foreign properties exceeding 50 million yen in total as of December 31 of the year, they shall file the “report on foreign properties” stating the type and quantity of their foreign assets, the price and other necessary matters to the tax office by March 15th of the following year (June 30th for reporting for 2022 onward, Article 5 of the Act).

 This reporting system is based on the theory of “a carrot-and-stick policy”.

 1. Reduction of penalty on understated tax when the report had been filed (a carrot)

 Provided that the taxpayer filed the report by the filing due date when the income amount derived from the reported foreign properties is understated in his/her tax returns for income tax or inheritance tax, the penalty on such understatement is reduced by 5% (Article 6 para 1 of the Act).